IBMTechSales/klp-workshop-labs/4310-TX-WebSphere_Automation/README.md

     Then, RE-RUN the script again.

-    Note: you can also run the "oc logs --tail ..." command that is shown on the console output, which is the entire log output from the ansible test-connection playbook.
-That log may provide additional insights into the error. </p>
+    Note: you can also run the `oc logs --tail` command that is shown in the console output, which displays the entire log output from the ansible playbook.
+That log might provide additional insights into the error. </p>
     </td>
     </tr>
     </tbody>